/content/fplgp/us/en/northwest/clean-energy/net-metering/faq.html

 Net Metering is a program that allows customers to interconnect approved renewable generation systems to the electric grid and provide electricity to their residence or facility, thus avoiding purchasing that energy from their electric utility company.
 With FPL’s Net Metering agreement, when a customer’s system produces excess energy (but less than supplied by FPL), that amount is subtracted from the customer’s monthly usage before they are billed.
 If the customer produces more electricity than they receive, the excess amounts are applied to the customer’s next month’s electric bill.
-At the end of each calendar year, any kWH remaining in your bank will be credited to your account at the annual average cost of generation.
+If you have unused kilowatt hours (kWh) in your bank when your meter is read in December, a credit will be applied to your December bill.
+See the COG – 1 rate for more details.

 Follow these steps to get started: